When It Comes To Growing Your Business, I Always Say:

-Please note there are some affiliate links on this page, but I love each one of these products and wouldn’t recommend something that I don’t personally use in my business.
+Please note there are some affiliate links on this page, but I love each one of these products and wouldn’t recommend something that I don’t personally love and use in my business.

 I’ve converted from Canon to these Sony mirrorless cameras for a couple reasons: they pack a ton of features into it’s small size (including in-body 4K and 120fps slow motion), and it’s much lighter than my bulky Canon.
-When I’m traveling on my shoots, the less gear, the better!
-You can use any Sony E-Series lens, but I love my 35mm prime for dreamy, blurry backgrounds, and the 24-240mm lens which allows me to get close-up tight shots, while being far away.
+I love my 35mm prime for dreamy, blurry backgrounds.
+The FE 24-70mm is a great versatile, everyday zoom lens.
+The 24-240mm lens is an incredible telephoto lens which will give you excellent detail even for subjects far away.

-I love this tiny but mighty point-n-shoot style camera that’s lightweight on my Zhiyun crane gimbal, but packs a ton of features like 250 fps slow motion (that’s really slow mo!), and has most of the grown-up features of the full sized mirrorless, like the Sony A6500.
+I love this tiny but mighty point-n-shoot style Sony RX100vii that’s lightweight on my Zhiyun crane gimbal, but packs a ton of features like 250 fps slow motion (that’s really slow mo!), and has most of the grown-up features of the full sized mirrorless models.
 It also has a full flip LCD monitor that allows the user to see themselves, which makes creating vlog or talking head videos super convenient.

 If you’re serious about making videos, you should use an external audio recorder.
 You’ll notice that with an external recorder you’ll actually sound more like yourself, and you won’t have any distracting background noise which results in a much more professional looking video.
 Zoom makes a fantastic “little brother”: the Zoom H1N which is a less complex version.
 The only downfall is that you will have to sync your video and audio files together.